-West Virginia University basketball legend Lester Rowe joined Mike Carey's women's staff in June 2011 as assistant coach.
+West Virginia University basketball legend Lester Rowe returns for his fifth season as assistant coach for the women’s basketball program.
+Rowe joined Mike Carey’s women’s staff in June 2011.

 Rowe was a part of WVU’s fourth consecutive NCAA appearance in the 2012-13 season.
 Closing out its inaugural season in the Big 12 Conference with a 17-14 overall record and a 9-9 mark in league play, WVU landed a No. 6 seed in its first-ever Big 12 Conference Tournament.
 Four Mountaineers added all-conference honors to their names as Christal Caldwell earned first team, Ayana Dunning closed out her career with an honorable mention accolade, Jess Harlee was named to the Big 12 All-Defensive Team and Bria Holmes landed a spot on the Big 12 All-Freshman Team.